 Board members, all of whom are volunteers, serve a two-year term with a maximum of three consecutive terms.
 To help ensure that the Board never loses sight of the realities of living with HIV/AIDS, the Board always includes at least two individuals who are HIV positive.
 If you are interested in volunteering with a local non profit, check out our other volunteer opportunities, here.

 Recently retired, Gary joined the Fife Governance Committee in 2017 and the Finance Committee and Board of Directors in 2018.

-Michael Blair – Ex-Officio, Executive Director
+Nadine Sookermany – Ex-Officio, Executive Director